Amed Rosario Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Royals pitching staff ranks 23rd in MLB.
+- The 8.2 strikeouts per nine innings put together by the Royals pitching staff ranks 23rd in MLB.

-- Royals pitchers combine to rank 19th in baseball in home runs given up (105 total, 1.2 per game).

-- Lynch (2-3) takes the mound for the Royals in his eighth start of the season.
-He has a 4.14 ERA in 41 1/3 innings pitched, with 28 strikeouts.

-- In his last time out on Saturday, the left-hander tossed five innings against the Los Angeles Dodgers, allowing three earned runs while surrendering five hits.
+- The righty's most recent time out was on Sunday against the Los Angeles Dodgers, when he threw seven innings, surrendering one earned run while giving up four hits.

-- In seven games this season, the 26-year-old has an ERA of 4.14, with 6.1 strikeouts per nine innings.
-Opponents are hitting .239 against him.

 © 2023 Data Skrive.
 All rights reserved.